Tarek Loubani: Detainment in Egypt

 On August 15, 2013, Loubani and Greyson arrived in Egypt, intending to travel to Gaza.
 On August 16, they were arrested and detained in Tora Prison, where they were held without charges and were subjected to physical violence and harsh conditions.
 Egyptian authorities were considering a number of intended charges against Loubani and Greyson, including murder and "intention to kill," which both men denied.
 They were released after more than seven weeks in detention.

 Injury in Gaza

-On Monday May 14, 2018, Loubani was shot in both legs near the border between the Gaza strip and Israel.
+On Monday May 14, 2018, Loubani was shot in the leg near the border between the Gaza strip and Israel.
 Loubani was delivering emergency medicine to the protesters and believes he was targeted by an Israeli sniper.
 The paramedics wore high visibility vests to identify themselves as medical personnel, but in spite of that, Loubani says that a total of 19 medical professionals were shot on that day, including Musa Abuhassanin, the first paramedic to assist Loubani in the field, moments after he was shot.
 In a May 17, 2018 interview by Democracy Now!'s Amy Goodman, Tarek narrated the moments after he was shot and Abuhassanin's subsequent death.

+Ketchup protest incident

+On October 22, 2023 Loubani was identified by London Police Service as a suspect in spraying ketchup on a political office.
+On November 15, 2023, Loubani was arrested and charged with mischief for spraying ketchup on the facade of London MP Peter Fragiskatos constituency office as a form of protest against the alleged genocide being carried out by the IDF in Gaza.

+In November 2024, Loubani's charges were dropped, and he again covered Fragiskatos' office with ketchup, hours after the dismissal.
+Fragiskatos believes Loubani's actions exceed simple protest, although he said he respects the court's decision to withdraw the doctor's charges.
+On November 15, 2024 Loubani was charged again by London Police for his second incident involving MP Fragiskatos constituency office.